ArtifexSoftware/MuPDF.NET/docs/the-basics/index.rst

 Converting a |PDF| page to an image
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Pages can be converted to image data with the :meth:`page.GetPixmap` method.
+Pages can be converted to image data with the :meth:`Page.GetPixmap` method.

 It is then possible to save these images as files, for example this would save all the document pages as individual image files: